HorizenOfficial/compose-evm-simplified/README.md

+# ⚠️ Repository Archived – EON Deprecation Notice

+**This repository is no longer maintained.**
+It has been **archived due to the deprecation of the Horizen EON chain**.
+No further updates, support, or deployments will be provided.

+---
 # Compose EVM Simplified

 This repository contains all the resources for deploying a forger or rpc EVM sidechain node on mainnet or testnet.